What is an Equine Veterinarian?

-How do you become an Equine Veterinarian?
+How Do You Become an Equine Veterinarian?

-Your journey to becoming an equine veterinarian will involve extensive training, but must stem from an overall passion for the animal.
+Your journey to becoming an equine veterinarian will involve extensive training but must stem from an overall passion for the animal.
 Most equine vets grow up with a passion for horses, and a strong will to succeed.
 Once you have these important tools, you can follow the path to DVM.

 Education requirements: To become an equine veterinarian, you must first complete your doctorate of veterinary medicine.
 This will require you to complete prerequisite courses, four years of veterinary courses, and possible additional education after graduating depending on your specialty.

 Internship: An internship gives aspiring veterinarians a chance to gain experience and education in a clinical setting.
-This is considered the first step in your clinical setting training, and helps to prepare you for your future career.
+This is considered the first step in your clinical setting training and helps to prepare you for your future career.
 You will most often start an internship after receiving your DVM degree, but it is sometimes offered in conjunction with working toward your DVM.

 Residency: After completing an internship in a clinical setting, you then move on to your residency training.
 This is more specific training, more than often in the specialty of your choice.
 Your residency can be completed in the step to move on to another setting, or a possible “interview” for a permanent spot at your residency site.

 Licensing & Certifications: To be an equine veterinarian, you must earn your doctorate of veterinary medicine.
-Once you have completed your degree and your additional career training, you must follow up with continuing education each year to keep your license to practice validity.
+Once you have completed your degree and your additional career training, you must follow up with continuing education each year to keep your license to practice validly.
 Each amount of continuing education needed will vary depending on your specialty.

-Where can you work as an Equine Veterinarian?
+Where Can You Work as an Equine Veterinarian?

 With billions of horses in this world, your career possibilities are vast.
 After completing your DVM, you can begin to explore your options!
 Some of your options include:

-Sports horses: Some equine vets make the choice to specialize in work with sports horses.
+Some equine vets make the choice to specialize in work with sports horses.
 This means you focus on the treatment of sports and performance horses, and the care required for success in their sport.
 A career in sports medicine often requires specialty training.

-Surgeons: Equine surgery is possibly one of the most challenging options in this career field.
+Equine surgery is possibly one of the most challenging options in this career field.
 Surgeons can specialize in different areas, but no matter your surgical specialty, intense training is required.

-How much does an Equine Veterinarian earn?
+How Much Does an Equine Veterinarian Earn?

 Since there are multiple career options in equine medicine, an equine veterinarian’s salary can vary.
 The medium wage of an equine veterinarian is about $90,000.
 While some equine vets are close in earning to this salary, some equine specialists are making up to $300,000 a year.
 Just like any other field in veterinary medicine, your salary will depend on your specialty and training.